Here are our best tips and tools for conversion rate optimization in your lead generation campaigns

 Once you have analyzed how to best improve your landing page or website, set up an A/B test to try out different versions.
-Our favorite way to A/B test pages is through the Google Marketing Platform, which allows you to set up A/B tests up for free.
-This can help you confirm assumptions you’ve made from all your analysis, and decide exactly which version of your landing page or website (hence version A and B) compels your audience to convert.
+Our favorite way to A/B test pages is through the Google Marketing Platform, which allows you to set A/B tests up for free.
+This can help you confirm assumptions you’ve made from all your analyses and decide exactly which version of your landing page or website (hence version A and B) compels your audience to convert.

 - A/B Testing: When A/B testing, test out just one or two changes.
 If you change multiple items on a landing page, you might not be able to determine the cause of a lower or higher conversion rate.
 Some elements to start testing could be: the length of the form, the Call-to-Action (CTA), or how your content is written.
 There are many factors you can test, but start out small and run for at least two weeks to get a good amount of data in to analyze.

-- Call-to Action: The best CTAs are clear and instill a sense of urgency for the visitor.
+- Call to Action: The best CTAs are clear and instill a sense of urgency for the visitor.
 Do not beat around the bush as to what you want your customer to do.
 Be straightforward and direct, so they better understand what they are getting by filling out a form.